Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Wow Login Tool r1.16
+- Fixed a bug with character creation on Classic Era.

 ## Changes in Sku r40.03
 - Limited the default one-time close routes background calculation speed to a value that should have no or very minor effects on the game performance.
 Will take much longer to complete the process though.
 - Changed the close routes background calculation to automatically stop while you're in dungeons / raids / other instanced areas